The observation point on top of Sharp Top Mountain overlooks Peaks of Otter Lodge on the Blue Ridge Parkway. (GEORGE OXFORD MILLER)

 "How much is one?"
 I ask Donny Thomas, the owner of Thomas Market.
 Danny and his son Tony have operated the storefront market since 1982.
 He weighs the peach and charges 25 cents.

-The first juicy bite brings back memories of pick-your-own orchards and sweet flavours.
+The first juicy bite brings back memories of pick-your-own orchards and sweet flavors.
 I offer another quarter and say, "We still have a deal?"
 I pass by later and he's eating a peach, too.

 The next day, his peaches are gone.
 "They were so good I took them all home," he says with a chuckle.